 - Students must have the required immunizations.
-Prior to week 19 of program, proof must be submitted in the student's file or the student may not be allowed to attend classes until immunization requirements are met. - o Hepatitis B: Students are offered 3 doses of Hepatitis B vaccine at any local Health Department.
+Prior to week 19 of program, proof must be submitted in the student's file or the student may not be allowed to attend classes until immunization requirements are met. - Hepatitis B: Students are offered 3 doses of Hepatitis B vaccine at any local Health Department.
 There will be no direct charges for the student to pay at the time of service.
 Students will need to get the first dose of Hepatitis B vaccine by the ninth week of class.
 If a student has already had the vaccine, they will need to provide proof of dates the vaccine was given.
 A vaccine waiver may be signed for personal/health reasons.
-This waiver releases MTI from any incidents that may occur related to the potential or unknown exposure of Hepatitis B. - o TB Skin Test: As a 1-step TB test is only valid for one year, MTI Medical Assisting students must provide proof of a 1-step TB test that will be valid through their contracted graduation date.
-If for any reason the contracted graduation date is revised, the student may need to repeat the 1-step TB test.
+This waiver releases MTI from any incidents that may occur related to the potential or unknown exposure of Hepatitis B. - TB Skin Test: As a 2-step TB test is only valid for one year, MTI Medical Assisting students must provide proof of a 2-step TB test that will be valid through their contracted graduation date.
+If for any reason the contracted graduation date is revised, the student may need to repeat the 2-step TB test.
 The student is responsible for obtaining this and providing proof to MTI.
-The student can receive this test at any local Health Department (or facility of the student's choice) at the student's own cost. - o MMR: Students will need to provide proof of at least one MMR (measles, mumps, and rubella) vaccine.
-If unable to provide proof of at least one vaccine, then the students will need to receive a dose at any local Health Department (or facility of the student's choice) at the student's own cost. - o Tetanus (Td): Students must provide proof of an updated, within the last ten years, tetanus.
-If unable to provide proof in the last ten years, the student will need to receive an updated dose at any local Health Department (or facility of the student's choice) at the student's own cost. - Prospective students will be required to meet the standards of the Illinois Healthcare Worker Background Act. - o Satisfactory criminal background history based on a signed background check affidavit. - o Some externship site locations may have additional requirements to attend o Potential students must complete the Online Learning Readiness Self-Survey and appropriate activities.
-The Online Learning Readiness Self-Survey and activities will be accessed via our e-learning platform, Canvas LMS.
-Based on the results, the potential student has the opportunity to take the hybrid program or the traditional face-to-face program.
+The student can receive this test at any local Health Department (or facility of the student's choice) at the student's own cost. - MMR: Students will need to provide proof of at least one MMR (measles, mumps, and rubella) vaccine.
+If unable to provide proof of at least one vaccine, then the students will need to receive a dose at any local Health Department (or facility of the student's choice) at the student's own cost.

+- Tetanus (Td): Students must provide proof of an updated, within the last ten years, tetanus.
+If unable to provide proof in the last ten years, the student will need to receive an updated dose at any local Health Department (or facility of the student's choice) at the student's own cost. - Satisfactory criminal background history based on a signed background check affidavit. - Some externship site locations may have additional requirements to attend.